 Asking about Assignments: If you are asking about a due date, word count, or something else minor, you should check the syllabus and the assignment sheet before emailing.
 Chances are, the information is already there.
 If it is not, try to contact a classmate to see if the instructor gave out this information in class.
 If you still cannot find your answer, it is then appropriate to email your instructor, perhaps noting (politely) that you did not see the information on the syllabus and are seeking clarification.

 Missing Class: Most classes have unexcused absences built in.
 (This means you don’t need a doctor’s note, for example, if you are sick.
 You simply stay home.)
 If you have two or three of these and have not used them up, you don’t need to email your instructor about the details of your illness.
-Reiterating how much you are throwing up does not really add to the validity of your excuse.
-Your instructor probably doesn’t care where you are anyway.
-They gave you unexcused absences and if you want to waste them only to realize you need them for a real illness later, or if you want to miss class for something like going on a date, most instructors figure you are only hurting your own academic performance.
+In fact, privacy laws in the U.S. mean that your instructor cannot even ask what you have.

 How to Write the Email

 Subject Line: This should be brief and clearly state the nature of the communication.
 Instructors receive a lot of emails.
 Make sure they do not delete yours by mistake.
 You can consider adding the course number to the subject so they know who you are, especially if you are at a large university.

 Additionally, your subject should not contain words like “URGENT!” and “IMPORTANT!”
 This sounds like you have an emergency.
 If you are letting the professor know you have a virus and will be staying in your dorm room, your communication is isn’t that urgent.